 Related: 7 Blog Niches That Make Money and Get Traffic

 Having a niche is important for platforms like Google and Pinterest, who like to see that your website has defined focus.
-It can also help you establish authority and make more money with your blog.
+It can also help you establish authority, build an audience, and make more money with your blog.

 However, if you can’t decide on a single niche right away, that is okay!
 Don’t worry too much about letting a niche limit you.
 If you aren’t sure what to focus on, you can always start off writing about multiple topics until you figure out a) what you like best and b) what resonates with your audience.